Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus

 where the Landau symbol $\Theta(f)$ indicates that there exist upper and lower bounds scaling like $f$.
 The off-diagonal terms with $|i_1-i_2|>3$ vanish due to $\Tr\hh_i = 0$ and the remaining off-diagonal terms have the same scaling as the diagonal terms.
 See Ref.~\cite{Barthel2023_03} for details.

 The analysis for the binary 1D MERA can be extended to all MERA and TTNS.
 The central object in the evaluation of their Haar-averaged gradient variances are doubled layer-transition channels $\E^\doub$.
 The gradient variance for tensors in layer $\tau$ will then scale as $(b\eta)^\tau$, where $\eta$ is the second largest $\E^\doub$ eigenvalue.
-This eigenvalue decreases algebraically with increasing bond dimension $\chi$ such that $b\eta < 1$ for $\chi>1$.
-Specifically, we find $\eta=\chi/(1+\chi^2)$ for binary 1D TTNS, $\eta=1/(3\chi^2)+\O(\chi^{-4})$ for ternary 1D MERA, $\eta=\chi^2/(1+\chi^2+\chi^4)$ for ternary 1D TTNS, and $\eta=1/(9\chi^8)+\O(\chi^{-10})$ for the 2D $3\times 3\mapsto 1$ MERA \cite{Evenbly2009-79}.
-So, for each layer $\tau$, the gradient variance is an algebraic function of the bond dimension $\chi$ and (up to corrections) independent of the total system size.
+This eigenvalue decreases algebraically with increasing bond dimension $\chi$.
+Specifically, we find

+So, for each layer $\tau$, the gradient variance is an algebraic function of the bond dimension $\chi$ and, up to subleading corrections, independent of the total system size.
 Therefore, the optimization of hierarchical TNS is \emph{not} hampered by barren plateaus.

-For the 1D TNS, these analytical results are tested and confirmed numerically as shown in Fig.~\ref{fig:mera-var}.
+For the 1D hierarchical TNS and Hamiltonians with two-site and three-site interactions $\hh_i$, these analytical results are tested and confirmed numerically as shown in Fig.~\ref{fig:mera-var}.
 For the numerical tests, we choose the physical single-site dimension $d$ equal to the bond dimension $\chi$.
 Otherwise, one would use the lowest MERA layers to increase bond dimensions gradually from $d$ to the desired $\chi$.
 The isotropic interaction terms $\hh_i$ are constructed using generalized $\chi\times\chi$ Gell-Mann matrices $\{\hLambda^{1},\hLambda^{2},\cdots,\hLambda^{\chi^2-1}\}$ \cite{Kimura2003-314,Bertlmann2008-41}.
 They are traceless and Hermitian generalizations of the Pauli matrices $\hsigma^a$ for $\chi=2$ and the Gell-Mann matrices for $\chi=3$.
 As generators of the special unitary group SU$(\chi)$, they satisfy the orthonormality condition $\bbra\hLambda^a |\hLambda^b\kket = 2\delta_{a,b}$.
-We define $n$-site interactions as
+We define $m$-site interactions as